Brett Wilkinson

 Brett Wilkinson (born 29 November 1983) is a South African born rugby union coach and former player.
-He is currently Head coach for HKU Sandy Bay in the Hong Kong Premiership.
-He is also scrum coach for the Hong Kong national team and Global Rapid Rugby side the South China Tigers.
+He is currently scrum coach at Ealing Trailfinders.
+Previously, he was head coach for HKU Sandy Bay in the Hong Kong Premiership and scrum coach for the Hong Kong national team and Global Rapid Rugby side the South China Tigers.
+He coached at Brunel University for one year between 2021 and 2022 before being promoted to Ealing Trailfinders scrum coach.

 During his playing career, he played as a prop.
 From 2006 until 2014, when he was forced to retire due to injury, Wilkinson played for Irish provincial side Connacht, and also represented Ireland at international 'A' level after qualifying on residency.
 After retiring from playing, he started his coaching career in Ireland, becoming head coach of All-Ireland League side Buccaneers.

 Playing career

 Schools

 Wilkinson attended Kingswood College in Grahamstown, playing for the school's senior rugby team.
 He came to prominence while playing for the University of Cape Town, and after a successful season in 2005 received a number of offers but chose to move to Europe and play for Irish side Connacht.